nuuuwan/news_lk3_data/README.md

 The beneficiaries of ‘Aswesuma’ welfare program who are entitled to these allowances are to be identified within the first quarter of 2024 and paid the increased payments starting April 01.

-Meanwhile, the valid period for the ‘vulnerable’ and ‘transitional’ social group will be extended and as such, the payments will continue up until December 31.
+Additionally, it has been decided to continue the payments for the ‘vulnerable’ and ‘transitional’ social groups up until December 31.

-Further, the existing ‘vulnerable’ and ‘transitional’ social groups are planned to be amalgamated.
+The existing ‘vulnerable’ and ‘transitional’ social groups are planned to be amalgamated in the future.
 Subsequently, a total of 800,000 families will be considered ‘vulnerable’ and an allowance of Rs.
-5,000/- will be paid to them until December 31.
-The ‘transitional’ social group receives now receives only Rs.
+5,000/- will be paid to them.
+The ‘transitional’ social group now receives only Rs.
 2,500.

 ◼️